 Fractions

-How many equal parts of a whole
+Fractions show how many equal parts we have from a whole

 Slice a pizza, and we get fractions: